 Considering all the Hall-of-Fame talent to play in New York — Jeter, Alex Rodriguez, Babe Ruth, Roger Maris, Mickey Mantle, Lou Gehrig, Joe DiMaggio — by far the most unlikeliest Yankees postseason hero is Aaron Boone, whose legacy was born on October 16, 2003.

-Yes, before he was peering over the ledge of the Yankees dugout as the club’s manager, he was clobbering extra-inning walk-off home runs against arch rivals in the 2003 ALCS to send the Yankees to the World Series.
+Yes, before he was peering over the ledge of the Yankees dugout as the club’s manager, he was clobbering an extra-inning walk-off home run against his archrival in the 2003 ALCS to send the Yankees to the World Series.

 Let me set the scene.

 The Yankees and Boston Red Sox are tied, 3-3, in the American League Championship Series.
 Boston hasn’t won a World Series since 1918, still plagued by the Curse of the Bambino.
 Red Sox fans are on edge for an ALCS Game 7 for a chance at winning the pennant and finally ending that title drought.